 The goal is to uncover and mitigate potential risks to make the correct investment decision.
 During this stage, private equity investors and their teams (consultants, accountants, lawyers, etc.) evaluate and uncover significant red flags such as financial liabilities, operational, legal, cybersecurity, and other risks.

 Historically, PE due diligence has focused on financial, commercial, and legal due diligence.
 Still, there are different areas, such as IT, management, and HR due diligence, that potential acquirers should also assess.

 In the private equity world, due diligence must overcome unique challenges.
 For example, most private equity funds focus on acquiring private companies with limited public information, lacking SEC filings and other public records.

-This type of transaction differs from a traditional M&A transaction, where acquirers are enterprises looking for synergies, value creation or specific know-how, geographic reach, or to expand their business portfolio.
+This type of transaction differs from a traditional mergers and acquisition (M&A) transaction, where acquirers are not GPs at PE funds, isnteasd they are enterprises looking for synergies, value creation or specific know-how, geographic reach, or to expand their business portfolio.

 In this guide, we’ll provide an overview of the due diligence process that every PE fund can use as a starting point when evaluating potential investment opportunities.

 Most private equity transactions follow a lifecycle similar to venture capital firms—they source deals, conduct the due diligence process, come up with a valuation, negotiate final terms, invest, support the business, and eventually execute their exit strategy.

 However, private equity firms prefer to acquire a controlling interest in well-established companies they believe will achieve a certain level of financial performance.

 These potential investments usually have proven business models, established management teams, customer relationships, and more financial information than early-stage companies.
 As a result, their due diligence process tends to be longer and more complex.

 The private equity due diligence process typically involves the following steps: